febgood109/febgood109.github.io/_pages/week02.md

         <input type="checkbox" id="chck2">
         <label class="tab-label" for="chck2">WED: Limitations of Reading?
 Khipus and Tocapu in the Andes</label>
         <div class="tab-content">
-          Tom Cummins, "Thomas B. F “Tocapu: What Is It, What Does it Do, and Why is it Not a Knot?" in Their Way of Writing: Scripts, Signs, and Pictographies in Pre-Columbian America, 277-317.
+          Tom Cummins, “Tocapu: What Is It, What Does it Do, and Why is it Not a Knot?" in Their Way of Writing: Scripts, Signs, and Pictographies in Pre-Columbian America, 277-317.
         </div>
       </div>
       <div class="tab">